Meet the Team

-Adithya Balachandran is a junior at High Technology High School in Lincroft, NJ.
+Adithya Balachandran is a senior at High Technology High School in Lincroft, NJ.
 He is an avid physics and math enthusiast, and he was a 2019 USAPhO gold medalist.
+In 2020, he was selected to the USA team for IOAA, and he earned a gold medal in the Global e-Competition in Astronomy and Astrophysics.
 Additionally, Adithya won the 2019 USA Junior Math Olympiad (USAJMO) and attended the Math Olympiad Program (MOP) in 2019.
 Adithya's favorite physics subject is thermodynamics.
-Other than physics and math, Adithya also enjoys coding, and playing card games.
+Other than physics and math, Adithya also enjoys coding and playing card games.

 Eddie Chen is a junior at High School North in Plainsboro, NJ.
 He has a passion for physics, and was selected to the USA Physics Olympiad Training Camp.
 In addition, Eddie has qualified for USAMO.
 He is the president of physics phun club at HSN, and his favorite physics subject is electromagnetism.
 Other than academics, he enjoys playing the violin and fencing.

 Ashmit Dutta is a student at Wayzata High School located in Plymouth, MN.
 He has participated and received awards in several physics competitions and olympiads.
 In addition, his favorite physics subject is thermodynamics (specifically statistical mechanics).
 Apart from physics, he loves doing buzzer games and is in his school science bowl club.